Jury selection resumes for trial of accused Boston Marathon bomber

 It is unclear how many of the more than 150 potential jurors reviewed so far have made it through the screening process.
 Those reviewed were all picked from an initial pool of 1,350 called in early last month to fill out questionnaires that asked if they had close ties to the event or strong feelings that Tsarnaev was guilty.

-O‘Toole last week rejected the defense attorneys’ third request to move the trial out of Boston.
+O‘Toole last week rejected defense attorneys’ third request to move the trial out of Boston.
 He said in the ruling that the process had successfully found some jurors eligible to serve.
-[ID:nL1N0VG28G]

 The questioning process has exposed numerous challenges in seating a jury, including the length of the trial, which is expected to last three to four months.